Vol. 7, Issue 3 (2019)

 How to cite this article:

 Markidahun Biam and Dipali Majumder.
 Biocontrol efficacy of Trichoderma isolates against tomato damping off caused by Pythium spp. and Rhizoctonia solani (Kuhn.).
+International Journal of Chemical Studies.
 2019; 7(3): 81-89.